-Now head over to PROGRAM EDIT > MASTER and change SAMPLE PLAY from ONE SHOT to NOTE OFF:
+Now head over to PROGRAM EDIT > GLOBAL and change SAMPLE PLAY from ONE SHOT to NOTE OFF:

 Now press and hold pad B08….nothing happens!
 But now release pad B08 and upon release you’ll hear the closed hat play (one shot style, from start to finish).
 Hmm, okay, a pad that doesn’t play until after you release it… interesting… but how is this useful?

 Jump back to BANK A and select our original ‘note on’ style open hat pad A08.
-In the MASTER screen set the top SIMULTANEOUS PLAY parameter to B08:
+In the GLOBAL screen set the top SIMULTANEOUS PLAY parameter to B08: